Israel’s Semiconductor Landscape 2025

 The value chain describes how semiconductors progress from raw materials to finished subsystems.

-Midstream represents the intellectual and manufacturing core of the industry.
-It includes intellectual property providers and design tool firms, fabless companies that create chip architectures but outsource production, foundries that manufacture chips on behalf of designers, and integrated device manufacturers (IDMs) that combine design and fabrication under one roof.
+Design and R&D includes intellectual property providers and design tool firms, fabless companies that create chip architectures but outsource production, foundries that manufacture chips on behalf of designers, and integrated device manufacturers (IDMs) that combine design and fabrication under one roof.
 This is where functional categories of compute, network, and storage, are translated into physical silicon.

-Downstream activities prepare chips for use and integration into higher-level systems.
-This encompasses packaging and testing, often carried out by outsourced assembly and test providers, as well as system integration, where semiconductors are built into modules and subsystems such as sensors, communications components, and automotive platforms.
-Importantly, downstream refers specifically to semiconductor packaging and subsystem integration, not to general consumer electronics manufacturing.
+Assembly, Packaging, and Testing prepare chips for use and integration into higher-level systems.
+This encompasses packaging and testing, often carried out by outsourced assembly and test providers, as well as system integration, where semiconductors are built into modules and subsystems such as sensors, communications components, and automotive platforms

 Blue and White Chips: